glennj/exercism.io/julia/rotational-cipher/README.md

 This is a good exercise to experiment with non-standard string literals and metaprogramming.

-A short introduction to non-standard string literals can be found in this [blog post](http://iaindunning.com/blog/julia-unicode.html).
-A detailed metaprogramming guide can be found in the [manual](http://docs.julialang.org/en/stable/manual/metaprogramming/).
+A short introduction to non-standard string literals can be found in this [blog post](https://web.archive.org/web/20170625222109/https://iaindunning.com/blog/julia-unicode.html).
+A detailed metaprogramming guide can be found in the [manual](https://docs.julialang.org/en/v1/manual/metaprogramming/).

 You can extend your solution by adding the functionality described below.
-To test your solution, you have to remove the comments at the end of `runtests.jl` before running the tests as usual.

 Bonus A only requires basics as outlined in the blog post.
 Bonus B requires significantly more knowledge of metaprogramming in Julia.